Order (exchange): Stop orders

 A stop order or stop-loss order is an order to buy or sell a stock once the price of the stock reaches a specified price, known as the stop price.
-When the stop price is reached, a stop order becomes a market order.
 A buy-stop order is entered at a stop price above the current market price.
 Investors generally use a buy-stop order to limit a loss, or to protect a profit, on a stock that they have sold short.
 A sell-stop order is entered at a stop price below the current market price.
 Investors generally use a sell-stop order to limit a loss or to protect a profit on a stock that they own.
 Investors can also use stop loss orders to counter a behavioural bias called the Disposition Effect.

 When the stop price is reached, the stop order becomes a market order.
 This means the trade will definitely be executed, but not necessarily at or near the stop price, particularly when the order is placed into a fast-moving market, or if there is insufficient liquidity available relative to the size of the order.

-The use of stop orders is much more frequent for stocks and futures that trade on an exchange.
-Retail traders often rely on stop-loss orders in leveraged markets like futures and forex to manage downside risk and reduce emotional decision-making under pressure, than those that trade in the over-the-counter (OTC) market.
+The use of stop orders is much more frequent for stocks and futures that trade on an exchange than for those that trade in the over-the-counter (OTC) market.
+Retail traders often rely on stop-loss orders in leveraged markets like futures and forex to manage downside risk and reduce emotional decision-making under pressure.